 Gotama Buddha is considered as the twenty-fourth Buddha.
 The Buddha is a generic and appellative name, which means

-one who has attained Enlightenment”.
+“one who has attained Enlightenment”.

 The Pali tradition furnishes a list of twenty-four Buddhas born before Sakyamuni Gotama Buddha.

 In accordance with the tradition of the Buddhas, the Bodhisatta Sumedha made a solemn pledge (abhinihara-karana or mulanidhana) before Dipankara Buddha for the welfare and liberation of all creatures.
-(A Bodhisatta is an aspirant of the bodhi or Englightenment).
+(A Bodhisatta is an aspirant of the bodhi or Enlightenment).

 Before his conception he was born in the Tusita heaven and waited for the opportune time for the final course of his birth.
 According to the Lalitavistara he had appointed the Bodhisattva Vishvapani as the king of the Tusita Loka before his conception.
-It may be noted that Vishvapani shall be the next Buddha and is called the Future Buddha or Maitreya (Pali: Metteya) Buddha.

-Siddhattha was conceived in the womb of Mahamaya, the consort of the king Suddhodana of Kapilavatthu on the full-moon day of Asalha.
+Siddhartha was conceived in the womb of Mahamaya, the consort of the king Suddhodana of Kapilavatthu on the full-moon day of Asalha.
 Her pregnancy was supernatural as the baby had entered her womb without any physical relationship.
-This event is particularly ascribed to the Maha Maya’s dream of a white elephant, which entered her womb from her right side.

 Further, her conception is marked by the appearance of thirty-two special events like an earth-quake; light flooding the ten thousand world-systems (Chakkavalas); and extinction of the fire in hells.